chengwenxi/nitro/docs/inside-arbitrum-nitro/inside-arbitrum-nitro.md

 Some other Layer 2 systems provide some of these features, but to our knowledge no other system offers the same combination of features at the same cost.

-Nitro is a major upgrade to Mantle, improving over "classic" Mantle in several ways:
+Mantle is a major upgrade to Mantle, improving over "classic" Mantle in several ways:

 * **Advanced Calldata Compression,** which further drives down transaction costs on Mantle by reducing the amount of data posted to L1.
 * **Separate Contexts For Common Execution and Fault Proving,** increasing the performance of L1 nodes, and thus offering lower fees.